 If you believe you may be in a group that can still access testing - guidance is available at www.nhs.uk/conditions/coronavirus-covid-19/testing/get-tested-for-coronavirus

 Information on what to do if you have symptoms of a respiratory infection including COVID-19, or if you do have a positive test result for COVID-19 can be found here People with symptoms of a respiratory infection including COVID-19 - GOV.UK

 Sefton residents can find help, advice and guidance, as well as financial and social support at the Sefton Support Hub

 The Support is a digital One Stop Shop that covers a range of areas ranging from emergency financial support to COVID-19 advice and to tips and resources for living a healthier lifestyle

-Face coverings are no longer required by law in most indoor settings and the Government is no longer recommending people work from home.
+Face coverings are no longer required by law in most indoor settings, however it is still recommended that you wear a face covering:

-Also, the UK Health Security Agency's infection prevention control (IPC) guidance remains in place and patients will be asked to wear a face covering and practice good hygiene when visiting NHS facilities such as a GP practices, hospitals, dentists, walk-in or urgent treatment centres.
+You may also be asked to wear a face covering and practice good hygiene when visiting NHS facilities such as a GP practice, hospitals, dentists, walk-in or urgent treatment centres.